chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_demo_simple_slides.rst

 Titles are in all-caps and live in the slide map file, separate from the contents of the |rst| file.
 For more information see http://docs.chef.io/style_guide.html#slide-decks.

-.. warning:: Slides do not support speaker notes.
-Sorry.
+.. warning:: Slides do support speaker notes, like this: ``.. rv_note:: This is a speaker note.`` Hit the ``s`` key on the keyboard to view speaker notes.

+.. rv_note:: This is a speaker note.